geosolutions-it/MapStore2/docs/developer-guide/maps-configuration.md

 - `maxExtent: {number[]}` max bbox of the map expressed [minx, miny, maxx, maxy]
 - `layers: {object[]}` list of layers to be loaded on the map
 - `groups {object[]}`: contains information about the layer groups
+- `visualizationMode: {string}` defines if the map should be visualized in "2D" or "3D"

 i.e.